scottgonzalez/grunt-wordpress/README.md

 * Verifying that child-parent relationships for posts are valid.
 * Verifying metadata for each post.

-*Note: most of the validation is not implemented yet.*
+*Note: some of the validation is not implemented yet.*

 #### wordpress-sync